Oncology Social Work Certification (OSW-C) Requirements

 - Facilitate or co-facilitate a support group for individuals affected by cancer.

-- Demonstrate involvement in education by giving presentations in the community, at an AOSW or APOSW conference or to social work and interdisciplinary colleagues in your own settings.
+- Demonstrate involvement in education by giving presentations in the community, at an AOSW, APOSW or APOS conference or to social work and interdisciplinary colleagues in your own settings.

 - Precept a master’s level student in oncology, palliative or hospice care.

 - Participate in some aspect of research in oncology, cancer survivorship, palliative or end of life care.